abpframework/abp/docs/en/Community-Articles/2022-18-11-whats-new-with-net7/POST.md

 }
 ```

 Also with this version, LINQ JSON query support has been announced.
-So, we can query over JSON Columns using LINQ like below:
+So, we can query over JSON Columns using LINQ as below:

 ```csharp
 var posts = await context.Posts